ROSRider/rosrider_doc/docs/LAUNCH.md

 ### robot_ekf.launch

->Notice: In order to launch the `robot_ekf.launch` you need imu sensor attached and configured to your robot.
+>Notice: In order to launch the `robot_ekf.launch` you need an imu sensor attached and configured to your robot.
+The instructions and launch files are for FXIMU2.
+Please consult to FXIMU2 documentation for more information.

-### TODO: fximu config file exists and configured, and calibrated.

 Execute the following commands: